-1 (b) a withdrawal made as the result of the death or disability of the designated beneficiary of an 2 account; 3 (c) a withdrawal that is made on the account of a scholarship or the allowance or payment described 4 in section $135(d)(1)(B)$ or $(d)(1)(C)$ of the Internal Revenue Code, 26 U.S.C. $135(d)(1)(B)$ or $(d)(1)(C)$ , and that 5 is received by the designated beneficiary; or 6 (d) a rollover or change of designated beneficiary described in 15-62-202.
-7 (12) "Participating trust Participation agreement" means an agreement between the board, as trustee 8 and as administrator of the program, and the account owner that creates a trust interest in the trust and 9 provides for participation in the program.
-10 (13) "Program" means the family education savings program established pursuant to 15-62-201.
-The 11 program must be structured to permit the long-term accumulation of savings that can be used to finance all or a 12 share of the costs of higher education.
-13 (14) "Qualified higher-education expenses" means qualified higher education expenses as defined in 14 section 529(e)(3) of the Internal Revenue Code, 26 U.S.C.
-529(e)(3), including but not limited to: 15 (a) expenses for tuition in connection with enrollment or attendance at an elementary or secondary 16 public, private, or religious school; 17 (b) expenses for fees, books, supplies, and equipment required for the participation of a designated 18 beneficiary in an apprenticeship program registered and certified with the secretary of labor of the United States 19 under section 1 of the National Apprenticeship Act, 29 U.S.C.
-50; and 20 (c) amounts paid as principal or interest on any qualified education loan, as defined in section 221(d) 21 of the Internal Revenue Code, 26 U.S.C.
-221(d), of the designated beneficiary or a sibling of the designated 22 beneficiary.
-The amount of distributions with respect to the loans of any individual may not exceed \$10,000 23 reduced by the amount of distributions so treated for all prior taxable years.
-24 (15) "Qualified tuition program" means a qualified tuition program as defined in section 529 of the 25 Internal Revenue Code, 26 U.S.C.
-529. 26 (15)(16) "Qualified withdrawal" means a withdrawal from an account to pay the qualified higher 27 education expenses of the designated beneficiary of the account.
+1 (b) a withdrawal made as the result of the death or disability of the designated beneficiary of an account;

+- (c) a withdrawal that is made on the account of a scholarship or the allowance or payment described in section 135(d)(1)(B) or (d)(1)(C) of the Internal Revenue Code, 26 U.S.C.
+135(d)(1)(B) or (d)(1)(C), and that is received by the designated beneficiary; or - (d) a rollover or change of designated beneficiary described in 15-62-202. - (12) "Participating trust Participation agreement" means an agreement between the board, as trustee and as administrator of the program, and the account owner that creates a trust interest in the trust and provides for participation in the program. - (13) "Program" means the family education savings program established pursuant to 15-62-201.
+The program must be structured to permit the long-term accumulation of savings that can be used to finance all or a share of the costs of higher-education. - (14) "Qualified higher education expenses" means qualified higher education expenses as defined in section 529(e)(3) of the Internal Revenue Code, 26 U.S.C.
+529(e)(3), including but not limited to: - (a) expenses for tuition in connection with enrollment or attendance at an elementary or secondary public SCHOOL, private SCHOOL, HOME SCHOOL, or religious school; - (b) expenses for fees, books, supplies, and equipment required for the participation of a designated beneficiary in an apprenticeship program registered and certified with the secretary of labor of the United States under section 1 of the National Apprenticeship Act, 29 U.S.C.
+50; and - (c) amounts paid as principal or interest on any qualified education loan, as defined in section 221(d) of the Internal Revenue Code, 26 U.S.C.
+221(d), of the designated beneficiary or a sibling of the designated beneficiary.
+The amount of distributions with respect to the loans of any individual may not exceed \$10,000 reduced by the amount of distributions so treated for all prior taxable years. - (15) "Qualified tuition program" means a qualified tuition program as defined in section 529 of the Internal Revenue Code, 26 U.S.C.
+529. - 26 (15)(16) "Qualified withdrawal" means a withdrawal from an account to pay the qualified higher 27 education expenses of the designated beneficiary of the account. - 28 (16)(17) "Trust" means the family education savings trust established by 15-62-301.